 In the beginning of 2017, my friend came and asked/ordered us to go to Tumkur.
 In the night, he told us why he wanted us to go.
 He was approached by a man who supplied students to these colleges for the same job.

 “It’s 2k per paper this time and if you can do more than one paper in three hours you can double the amount.
 The faster you write the more you make.”

 We had already done it once and this seemed like an outing.
 A change of place and mood.
 A week later we took the passenger train from Chikkabanavara in the evening and reached Tumkur in two hours.
 My friend was getting instructions from the man through calls.
 He had strictly told us to not talk to people in the campus.
 We went directly to the hostel rooms.
 It felt like it had been recently vacated.
 We were told to get up early in the morning and be ready.

 I was ready.

 Next morning the students came for their exams and it began on time.
 Half an hour later, their college staff came to our rooms with the xeroxes of notes, answer sheets, and pens.
 They gave us names and roll codes of the guys we had to write for and left.
 First we had to fill in the OMR sheets and then we had to find the answers and then start writing copying.
 At the same time the foreign students who we were writing for would come to the exam hall and pretend that they are writing seriously.
 The papers were later exchanged after everyone was gone.
-Once done we had to wait until every student had left the college premise and then slyly we used to go to the college mess for lunch.
+Once done, we had to wait until every student had left the college premise and then slyly go to the college mess for lunch.

 That was our routine for more than a week.
 All of us wrote in the morning and went trekking in the evenings.
 All of us had money.
-All of us seemed happy except my friend who would constantly watch out for a threat which seemed certain.
+All of us seemed happy except for my friend who would constantly watch out for a threat which seemed certain.
 He had that face all the time.

 I think he was just panicking because none of us were.